 Woodlawn is a very small town located in the state of Virginia.
 With a population of 2,045 people and just one neighborhood, Woodlawn is the 217th largest community in Virginia.

-Woodlawn is a blue-collar town, with 49.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Woodlawn is a town of production and manufacturing workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Woodlawn who work in teaching (11.36%), office and administrative support (7.27%), and law enforcement and fire fighting (6.78%).
+Because occupations involving physical labor dominate the local economy, Woodlawn is generally considered to be a blue-collar town.
+53.07% of the Woodlawn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Woodlawn is a town of production and manufacturing workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Woodlawn who work in teaching (10.42%), law enforcement and fire fighting (8.47%), and office and administrative support (7.50%).

+Woodlawn is a somewhat ethnically-diverse town.
 The people who call Woodlawn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodlawn residents report their race to be White, followed by Black or African-American.
+Woodlawn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.22% of the town’s residents.
 Important ancestries of people in Woodlawn include English, Irish, German, Scottish, and European.

 The most common language spoken in Woodlawn is English.
 Other important languages spoken here include Spanish and German/Yiddish.